junobuild/docs/blog/2023-02-14-introducing-juno/index.md

 It allows you to forget about all the backend aspects of development, letting focus on what matters: the product your users see.

-At Juno, privacy is a top priority and the platform operates without controlling your data or work.
+Our platform operates without controlling your data or work.
 With Juno, you truly own your creations.

 The Juno closed beta program is launching today and is packed with all the essential features you need to start creating Web3 applications.